Geoff’s Wedding

 Did you know that there's a series of trails behind like where Peter Pan Mini Golf, like at the bottom of it, there's trails that start there that go all the way down, like between

-there's a trek bicycle store there.
-We used to go to some of the pawn shops there back when we were in the Troubles.
+there's a trek bicycle store there we used to go to some of the pawn shops there back when we were in the in the troubles and uh

-apparently there's like a whole trail system that you can mountain bike and stuff back there.
-But it's super not safe because there's like a bunch of aggressive, violent homeless camps there.
+apparently there's like a whole trail system that you can mountain bike and stuff back there but it's super not safe because it's there's like a bunch of aggressive uh violent homeless camps there and i guess the city and the neighborhood just had like a cleanup project and anyway i was reading about it and i was fascinated because i've lived in austin for a billion years and i never knew there were trails back back there.

 I never knew that was a place you could hike and ride bikes and stuff.
 Do they go all the way down to like St.

-The grackles have arrived.
+The grackles have a record.
 Yeah, it may connect, but I just, it's weird when you find out there's like a whole trail system.

 Like it's behind a restaurant you used to go to.
 Yeah.